k98kurz/reverse-entropy-clocks/readme.md

 of as a permissioned CRDT since only those who know the root and max_time can advance the clock.

-At some point, a VectorHashClock class will be created that will set up vector clocks using the HashClock mechanism underneath.
-Additionally, a MapHashClock class will extend the VectorHashClock idea to not require all node IDs to be included in the setup; i.e. new nodes will be able to join the MapHashClock after setup by issuing an update referencing the clock's uuid.
+The VectorHashClock class can be used to create vector clocks using the HashClock mechanism underneath.
+Additionally, a MapHashClock class will extend the VectorHashClock idea to not require all node IDs to be included in the setup; i.e. new nodes will be able to join the MapHashClock after setup by issuing an update referencing the clock's uuid, the node id, and the node's HashLock state tuple.

 ## Status